VictoriaShelest/NodeConnect-Script/README.md

 1. Enable Script File Access: go to **Edit > Preferences > Scripting & Expressions** and check *Allow Scripts to Write Files and Access Network*.
 2. Create or open a composition and select the two null layers you want to connect.
 3. Save your project before running the script.

----

-// NodeConnect Script.
-Turn nulls into nodes, connected by dynamic curves.
-// Developed by Victoria Shelest.
-// 09.2025.